ahsanksr/FirstRepo/myFirstFile.md

 this is a random readme file
-we are in the GIT101 session wu=ith Qurat
+we are in the GIT101 session with Qurat